-Below is a block diagram showing drivers you need to install to get CANUSB to work properly (some are optional).
+Below is a block diagram showing drivers you need to install to get CANUSB to work properly (some are optional) in Windows.
 You as an end user need to find out which drivers to install if you use a software made by a 3rd party developer, check with them for more information.
 You as a developer of your own software/application can choose which level/path you want.

 Note: We have updated CANUSB to use standard FTDI PID 6001 in February 2015.
 LAWICEL CANUSB used FTDI VID 0403 and PID FFA8 prior to February 2015, then we have changed to standard FTDI VID 0403 and PID 6001.
 Read more about this in this post to see which CANUSB you have prior to installing drivers below.